-Ella Jane, content editor
+Ella Jane, fashion & brand features editor

-Mia Steiber, digital content director
+Mia Steiber, digital strategy director

 I’m not a big cocktail person, but I can’t go past a classic and authentic Bellini.
 I fell in love with this summery drink on a trip to Positano.
 I ordered one at Franco’s Bar and was immediately hooked.
-There’s something so instantly summery about peach juice, then coupled with prosecco - it’s a European summer in a glass.
+There’s something so instantly summery about peach juice, then coupled with prosecco – it’s European summer in a glass.
 I like to make mine with equal parts peach puree and prosecco, but the ratios are really up to you.

-Elyssa Kostopoulos, content producer
+Elyssa Kostopoulos, content director

 With my birthday on the cusp of summer, it became tradition for my girlfriends and I to mark the occasion with a celebratory caprioska.
 This quickly became our summer drink of choice and there’s nothing I look forward to more than a sultry afternoon by the pool with this ice-cold cocktail in hand.
-The recipe is incredibly simple, consisting of just four ingredients – lime, vodka, caster sugar and mint.
+The recipe is incredibly simple, consisting of just four ingredients – lime, vodka, sugar and mint.
 While there’s definitely a few spot-on recipes out there, the beauty of a caprioska is that the quantities are subjective, so you can definitely make this drink your own.